Liberta-Leasing/Bert_Deployment/README.md

 # Bert_Deployment
-Classify bank transaction
+Bank transactions classification.
-By Manar IBRAHEEM and Anju Parvathi Ayillyath Kutteyeri
+This subproject is realized by Manar IBRAHEEM and Anju Parvathi Ayillyath Kutteyeri